philipbelesky/groundhog/site/_documentation/channels.md

 - Discussion of applications to design

-{% include elements/figure.html image='channels/model.jpg' %}
+{% include elements/figure.html image='channels/model.jpg' alt='Images of the channel tool applied to various geometries' %}

 {% include elements/figure.html image='channels/definition.jpg' caption='Grasshopper definition demonstrating how to use the channel region and channel profile components.' credit='Philip Belesky, for http://groundhog.la' %}